systemd/mkosi/mkosi.md

   built with `--bootable` (see below).
 This command must be executed as `root` unless the image already exists and `-f` is not specified.

+`ssh`

+: When the image is built with the `--ssh` option, this command connects to a booted (`boot`, `qemu` verbs) container/VM via SSH.
+Make sure to run `mkosi ssh` with the same config as `mkosi build` was run with so that it has the necessary information available to connect to the running container/VM via SSH.

 `help`

 : This verb is equivalent to the `--help` switch documented below: it